Towards Practical Emotion Recognition: An Unsupervised Source-Free Approach for EEG Domain Adaptation: Conclusion

 \section{Conclusion}

 This study introduces a novel source-free unsupervised domain adaptation (SF-UDA) method for EEG-based emotion recognition, addressing critical challenges such as domain discrepancies, limited labeled data, and the absence of source data due to privacy and computational constraints.
 To the best of our knowledge, this is the first application of SF-UDA in this domain.
 The proposed approach incorporates Dual-Loss Adaptive Regularization (DLAR) to enhance model consistency and reliability through classifier agreement and alignment with the underlying cluster distributions.
 Additionally, Localized Consistency Learning (LCL) promotes consistent predictions among reliable neighbors, supported by a mechanism to identify trustworthy neighbors based on feature values and softmax probabilities.
 Cross-dataset results demonstrate that the method significantly outperforms state-of-the-art approaches.
 Its simplicity and adaptability make it well-suited for resource-constrained environments.
 This work has substantial industrial potential, enabling empathetic human-computer interactions and reliable mood disorder management in healthcare, while safeguarding data privacy and intellectual property.
-Future work will focus on refining the pseudo-labeling process and extending the model to support multiple target domains, incorporating domain alignment techniques to better address dataset heterogeneity and dynamic shifts.
+In future work, we aim to evaluate the generalizability of our model on a wider range of datasets, refine the pseudolabeling process, and extend it to support multiple target domains.
+We also plan to adapt the model for continuous emotion labeling based on valence and arousal dimensions, enabling dynamic emotion recognition over time.
+Furthermore, we intend to investigate alternative uncertainty estimation methods, such as predictive variance and mutual information, to more effectively identify low-confidence predictions for test-time augmentation.